-Kokomo police say 1 arrested, 2 at large in murder, kidnapping
+UPDATE: Kokomo police say 3 arrested in murder, kidnapping

 A 24-year-old male victim was found in the bathtub of the home with duct tape on his mouth and binding his wrists and ankles.

-Police said the male victim is in stable condition at the time of this release.
+Police said the male victim is in stable condition.

 Troy Lamar Wilson, 31, of Kokomo, was arrested Wednesday around 5:21 p.m. at the 900 block of North Armstrong Street.
+Uriah M. Levy, 30, and Steven B. Allen, 28, were said to be at large Thursday morning, but police now say all three are in custody.

 Wilson faces preliminary felony charges of criminal confinement and aggravated battery, and is being held on a $500,000 bond with no 10% bondsman or credit cards allowed.

-Uriah M. Levy, 30, of Kokomo also faces preliminary felony charges of criminal confinement and aggravated battery.

-Steven B. Allen, 28, of Kokomo faces a preliminary felony charge of aiding, inducing, and causing criminal confinement.
+Levy faces preliminary felony charges of criminal confinement and aggravated battery.
+Allen faces a preliminary felony charge of aiding, inducing, and causing criminal confinement.

-Kokomo investigators continue to search for Levy and Allen, who should be considered armed and dangerous.

-Note: UPDATE: Kokomo police say 3 arrested in murder, kidnapping